Sage-Bionetworks/portalsDocs/_articles/evaluation_queues.md

 <img style="width: 40%;" src="/assets/images/evaluation_queue_quota.png">

 An Evaluation queue can only have one quota.
-If you want to change how long the queue is open, the start date, round duration, and number of rounds are required parameters.
+You may specify the length of time the queue is open, the start date, round duration, and number of rounds.
+These are required parameters.
 It is optional to set submission limit.

 * First Round Start Date/Time - The date/time at which the first round begins.
 * Number of Rounds - The number of rounds, or null if there is no limit to set.